rishabh625/pepipost-laravel-pepipost-driver/README.md

 $ composer require pepipost/laravel-pepipost-driver

-Add the sendgrid service provider in config/app.php: (Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.)
+Add the pepipost service provider in config/app.php: (Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.)

 ```php